-If location and circumstances require the employee to travel overnight or on the day preceding his first working day, the travel expense may also include a subsistence allowance in accordance with Article 20.00 of this Agreement for such preceding day.
+If location and circumstances require the employee to travel overnight or on the day(s) preceding his first working day, the travel expense shall also include a subsistence allowance in accordance with Article 20.00 of this Agreement for such preceding day(s); except when travel is by train in which case he shall receive berth and meals when necessary.

-Transportation costs and travelling time will normally be based on the employee using his own automobile.
-He shall receive transportation costs as set out in the Wage and Benefit Schedule per kilometre (road) plus travel time calculated at eighty (80) kilometres per hour, each way.
-There shall be an eight hour cap on travel time.
+Transportation costs and travelling time will normally be based on an available and appropriate mode of public transportation.
+If there is no available mode, or if an employee is specifically instructed and consents to drive his own automobile, he shall receive transportation costs as set out in the Wage and Benefit Schedule per kilometre (road), plus travel time, when applicable, calculated at eighty (80) kilometres per hour, each way.